59 Deck Railing Ideas

-The first time anyone sees a glass railing, they’re concerned with the safety and strength they provide.
-This is understandable, glass is kind of a scary material.
+The first time anyone sees a glass railing, they’re concerned with the safety and strength it provides.
+This is understandable; glass is kind of a scary material.
 If you’d like to see just how far you can push these glass panels, check out this video to see what they can withstand:

-One of the more traditional choices for railings on our list, a metal railing can make an awesome addition to the topside of a well-designed deck.
-These railings can be painted an array of colors, and they’re incredibly strong so you never have to worry about the safety of your family or guests.
+One of the more traditional choices for railings on our list, a metal deck railing can make an awesome addition to the topside of a well-designed contemporary deck.
+These railings can be painted in an array of colors, and they’re incredibly strong, so you never have to worry about the safety of your family or guests.

-We won’t deny that the initial cost may be a little higher than you would pay for a standard wood railing.
-There are reasons for that, and they’ll make sense once we explain.
+We won’t deny that the initial cost may be a little higher than you would pay for a standard wood deck railing.
+There are reasons for that, and they’ll make sense once we explain them.
 Metal is a more expensive material than most wood, so you’ve got the material cost alone working against you.
 Factor in the skills required to fabricate the railing and make it safe, and you’ll realize the rest of the cost lies there.
 Experienced welders don’t come cheap.

 It’s unfair to say that metal railings are only expensive due to material and labor.
 They’re also a “buy once, cry once” investment.
 They will last a lifetime with very minimal maintenance.
 A quick painting every 10 years will keep a metal railing looking as good as it did when it was new, saving you money in the long run.

 5. Composite Materials